Adding A Nylon Stocking Layer Could Boost Protection From Cloth Masks, Study Finds

 The research has not yet been peer-reviewed, but it was posted Wednesday on the scientific preprint site medRxiv and on the university's website in the interest of sharing information quickly.
 Scientists who reviewed the study at NPR's request praised it as vitally needed work.

 "I think it's really a very important study," says Ben Cowling, a professor of infectious disease epidemiology at the University of Hong Kong who has studied the efficacy of face masks.
-"We need better information on what kind of homemade masks, what kind of fabric masks are the best and how we can improve or upgrade basic masks to make them better."
+"We need better information on what kind of homemade masks, what kind of fabric masks, are the best and how we can improve or upgrade basic masks to make them better."

 The CDC guidelines on cloth face coverings are intended to protect other people from the wearer, since evidence shows that people can spread the coronavirus before they're even showing symptoms of infection.
-However, the new research shows that, with the added nylon layer, homemade masks may also offer lots more benefit for the wearer.
+However, the new research shows that with the added nylon layer, homemade masks may also offer lots more benefit for the wearer.

-"Cloth masks," Cowling says, "most likely provide some protection, maybe not as good as surgical masks" — which are constructed with non-woven fabrics made from plastics.
+"Cloth masks," Cowling says, "most likely provide some protection, maybe not as good as surgical masks" — which are constructed with nonwoven fabrics made from plastics.
 "But if we can upgrade [cloth masks] with nylon wrapping around the outside or some other special components, then perhaps we can get a cloth mask which is just as good or even better than a surgical mask."

-"It's a good design feature that they've come up with," says Raina MacIntyre, a biosecurity researcher at the University of New South Wales in Australia, and author of one of the few studies comparing the effectiveness of cloth face coverings to surgical masks.
+"It's a good design feature that they've come up with," says Raina MacIntyre, a biosecurity researcher at the University of New South Wales in Australia and the author of one of the few studies comparing the effectiveness of cloth face coverings with surgical masks.
 The current shortage of medical-grade masks, she notes, is spurring a new wave of research into creating more effective homemade masks.
 "There's some really good solutions out there, some really promising ideas at this.
 This looks like one of them."

-As part of the research, Fernandez and her colleagues solicited homemade masks from volunteers making them to donate to Boston-area hospitals.
-To test the various masks' filtration capabilities, they used an instrument called a PortaCount — which is normally used to fit test the filtering capability of medical-grade masks like N95 respirators — to measure the ability to block out particles ranging in size from 20 nanometers up to 1,000 nanometers.
-(The coronavirus that causes COVID-19 is approximately 60- 140 nanometers in diameter — far too small to be visible to the human eye.)
+As part of the research, Fernandez and her colleagues solicited homemade masks from volunteers who were making them to donate to Boston-area hospitals.
+To test the various masks' filtration capabilities, they used an instrument called a PortaCount — which is normally used to fit-test the filtering capabilities of medical-grade masks like N95 respirators — to measure the ability to block out particles ranging from 20 nanometers to 1,000 nanometers.
+(The coronavirus that causes COVID-19 is approximately 60 to 140 nanometers in diameter — far too small to be visible to the human eye.)

-The device measured the amount of particles immediately outside and inside each mask while someone was wearing it.
-A surgical mask was also tested as a baseline measurement; it blocked out 75% of the particles, on average — which is in line with other testing that has suggested that surgical masks filter out between 60% and 80% of small particles in a lab setting.
+The device measured the number of particles immediately outside and inside each mask while someone was wearing it.
+A surgical mask was also tested as a baseline measurement; it blocked out 75% of the particles on average, which is in line with other testing that has suggested that surgical masks filter out between 60% and 80% of small particles in a lab setting.

 Then, the researchers added a nylon stocking overlayer to the masks, made by cutting a ring of material, about 8 to 10 inches deep, from one leg on a pair of pantyhose.
 "I would recommend perhaps a queen-sized [pair of pantyhose] just to make breathing easier," Fernandez says.
 The wearer puts the ring over their head like a headband, then pulls it down on top of the cloth mask, creating a tight fit to the face.
-That forces particles that might have otherwise gone around the loose edges of the mask and been inhaled to instead go through the mask, which can filter them out, Fernandez explains.
+This forces particles that might have otherwise gone around the loose edges of the mask and been inhaled to instead go through the mask, which can filter them out, Fernandez explains.

-When worn alone, the homemade masks' ability to filter varied widely, with some blocking less than 30% of the particles.
+When worn alone, the homemade masks' abilities to filter varied widely, with some blocking fewer than 30% of particles.
 But adding the pantyhose layer boosted all the masks' performance by anywhere from 15% to 50%, the study found.

-Fernandez says the idea to try stockings came from a colleague at Northeastern who had previously studied how to make effective homemade masks in the early 1980s, in the wake of the 1979 Three-Mile Island nuclear accident in Pennsylvania.
-"And what they found in the '80s was that, if you just put a section of pantyhose over your face and stuffed anything in there, that would do a pretty good job of keeping the fallout particles out," she says.
+Fernandez says the idea to try stockings came from a colleague at Northeastern who had previously studied how to make effective homemade masks in the early 1980s, in the wake of the 1979 Three Mile Island nuclear accident in Pennsylvania.
+"And what they found in the '80s was that if you just put a section of pantyhose over your face and stuffed anything in there, that would do a pretty good job of keeping the fallout particles out," she says.

 The homemade cloth masks that performed best in the testing were all made of a tightly woven cotton, the kind used for quilting, and they all contained a filter of some kind — either organic cotton batting or what's known as interfacing, a lightweight, gauzy textile used to stiffen fabrics, such as shirt collars.

-MacIntyre notes more research needs to be done, such as how many washings the delicate nylon hosiery can withstand before it loses effectiveness.
-But in principle, she says, it makes that sense that people who are donning homemade masks start snipping away at pantyhose and adding that as an extra layer now.
+MacIntyre notes that more research needs to be done, such as how many washings the delicate nylon hosiery can withstand before it loses effectiveness.
+But in principle, she says, it makes sense that people who are donning homemade masks start snipping away at pantyhose and adding it as an extra layer now.
 Cowling agrees that it "could be an important aspect of everybody wearing face masks."

-As research into homemade masks grows, "we'd like to see recommendations from the CDC or elsewhere in the world, from other public health authorities on what are the best ways to do it," he says.
+As research into homemade masks grows, "we'd like to see recommendations from the CDC or elsewhere in the world, from other public health authorities, on what are the best ways to do it," he says.

 That said, Cowling stresses that masks alone won't be enough to manage the transmission of the coronavirus as the world begins to contemplate how to emerge from lockdowns.
-But, in combination with other strategies, such as enhanced testing and contact tracing for confirmed cases, and continued social distancing measures, masks could help keep transmission of the virus at a low level.
+But in combination with other strategies, such as enhanced testing, contact tracing for confirmed cases and continued social distancing measures, masks could help keep transmission of the virus at a low level.

 So what should I use to make my homemade mask?